"What?!" Jennifer gasped. "Missing? Are you sure?"

 "Tiger, would you get my ID from the house, please?"

-I nodded and quickly left the coach house and went to our bedroom in the main house where I got Jessica's hospital ID and driver's license, and then went to the kitchen where I got Albert's school ID.
+I nodded and quickly left the coach house, heading to our bedroom in the main house, where I retrieved Jessica's hospital ID and driver's license.
+Once those were in hand, I went to the kitchen, where I found Albert's school ID.
 I took everything back to the coach house and handed it to the officer.
 He quickly scanned the cards and handed them back.

 "Thanks.
 Unless there is something else, we'll simply call this in as a false alarm."